+The visual:

-The visual: What story does it tell?
-Outcome: Shuttlesworth : an orderly crowd was led from a church by ministers and kept to the sidewalk.
+What story does it tell?

+Shuttlesworth: an orderly crowd was led from a church by ministers and kept to the sidewalk.

+Outcome:

 Supreme Court overturns Shuttlesworth's conviction and sentence.

-Walker : a large crowd spilled out into the street, whooping and hollering.
+Walker: a large crowd spilled out into the street, whooping and hollering.

 Supreme Court upholds Walker's conviction and sentence.

+and the other side does not, the counsel using the images at least must make sure their images do not lie about the matters depicted.
+The opponent may be making the larger professional and tactical error not to try present a counterargument with visuals of her own, given that the biases of naïve realism or cognitive illiberalism will make it very difficult to overthrow the audiences' acceptance of the message communicated in the one visual when it does not have a second visual to compare it to.